coinwala/wallet/README.md

 - **randBuf()**: Generates a secure random buffer of the specified length using the libsodium library.
 - **pwToKeypair()**: Converts a password and salt into a cryptographic keypair using the key derivation function.

-#### HyperLink Class
+#### CoinWala Class

-The `HyperLink` class is the core of the link-based crypto sharing functionality:
+The `CoinWala` class is the core of the link-based crypto sharing functionality:

 - **Properties**: